subshell/helm-charts/charts/sophora-courier/README.md

-# Courier
+# Sophora Courier

-This chart deploys courier.
+This chart deploys Sophora Courier.

 ## What you need (requirements)